seagle0128/doom-modeline/README.md

 ;; Wheter gnus should automatically be updated and how often (set to 0 or smaller than 0 to disable) (setq doom-modeline-gnus-timer 2)

+;; Wheter groups should be excludede when gnus automatically being updated.
+(setq doom-modeline-gnus-excluded-groups '("dummy.group"))

 ;; Whether display the IRC notifications.
 It requires `circe' or `erc' package.
 (setq doom-modeline-irc t)